-If the air is resplendent with the aroma of garlic and tomato sauce on November 1, it might just be that it’s National Calzone Day.
+If the air is resplendent with the aroma of garlic and tomato sauce on November 1st, it might just be time to celebrate National Calzone Day.

 Calzones take the delicious toppings and cheese of a pizza and tuck it up tight in a warm garlicky, crusty package.
 Also known as calzoni in some parts of Italy, like the pizza, it originated in Naples.
 It looks much like a turnover.
 As varied as pizzas come these days, so does the calzone.

 The loose translation of the word calzone from Italian to English is trouser legs.
-This translation may explain the purpose of what essentially is a pizza hand pie.
+This translation may explain the purpose of calzone, which is essentially a pizza hand pie.
 However, carrying out the task of eating a calzone while walking on two legs is mighty improbably.
-Consider that they’re filled with a bounty of cheeses, meat, vegetables, and sauces!
+Consider that they overflow with a bounty of cheeses, meat, vegetables, and sauces!